formation-res/overpass-kotlin-client/README.md

 println(rawString)
 ```

-Please be mindful of not running expensive queries needlessly when testing against the public overpass servers.
+Please be mindful of not running expensive queries needlessly when testing against the public overpass servers or run your own server if possible.

 ## Multi-Platform

-It's a multi-platform project, so you can build it for IOS, Android, JVM, Browser/Node.js, etc. Currently, I only have JVM and JS targets.
-But adding more platforms should not be hard.
+It's a multi-platform project, so you can build it for IOS, Android, JVM, Browser/Node.js, etc. Wasm support is currently blocked on a few libraries not having wasm builds yet.

 ## Development Status